Ayakhoutam/PeakSelf-site/peakself-site/README.md

 ## Cost control (optional but recommended)
 Since this runs on your API key, consider:
 - Setting a monthly spend cap in the Anthropic console
-- Adding simple rate-limiting later if the site gets real traffic (e.g. limit to N messages per visitor per session).
+- Adding simple rate-limiting later if the site gets real traffic (e.g. limit to N messages per visitor per session)